chanduputta/mini-projct/README.md

-# Mini – Sonar System with GUI Application (Embedded system)
+# Sonar System with GUI Application (Embedded system)

 A minimal design of the radar detector prototypes using Sonar system